codevogel/pls/README.md

      - If your shell is `bash`: `echo 'export PATH="$PATH:/path/to/dir"' >> ~/.bashrc`
      - If your shell is `zsh`: `echo 'export PATH="$PATH:/path/to/dir"' >> ~/.zshrc`
      - If your shell is something else, do the equivalent of the above.
+  3. Optionally, add support for running the commands in your main shell process.
+See the [Use in main shell](#use-in-main-shell) section for more information.
   3. Test the installation by running `pls --help`.

 ### Usage